 - Forward – this includes center-forward and second striker.

-Center-forwards play directly in front of the opposition goal, while second strikers play slightly behind the center-forwards.
+Center-forwards play directly before the opposition goal, while second-strikers play slightly behind the center-forwards.

 - Wingers see more of the ball than fullbacks and have a lot of responsibility to create chances for forwards to score goals.